genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ### Adding a user to login

-Next, let´s create a user.
+Next, let's create a user.

 :::note
 The following details will be your login details: